How to evaluate and test pile-up in an EPIC source

 The task rmfgen

-needs to read a raw event file (raweventfile=events04.dat) to
+needs to read a raw event file (raweventfile=[raw_event_file_for_ccd]) to

 make the pile-up correction.
 This should contain all the charges which

-landed on the CCD where the source is centred (in this example CCD#4).
+landed on the CCD where the source is centred and was created in step 1.

 The pile-up correction technique used is very compute-intensive.
 The execution